 Claiming the state’s solar tax credits when you file your state return requires that you fill out and submit the proper documentation to prove that you have a solar system installed.
 The process of completing the paperwork itself is relatively straightforward and simple.
 Solar power companies like Blue Raven Solar do some of the work for you by making available forms that already have the companies’ information provided.

-For Blue Raven customers, there is a quick step by step download with specific instructions here.
+For Blue Raven customers, there is a quick step by step download with Blue Raven specific information here.

 - SC Certification for PV Systems (download “Certiciation for PV Systems” under Solar)